 Symphysis Pubis Dysfunction (SPD): Discomfort in the Pelvic Region

-The ring-shape of the pelvis, along with the support of the pelvic ligaments and pelvic floor muscles, makes it strong and stable.
-Two joints at the back connect the pelvis to the sacrum (the base of the spine) which are called sacroiliac joints.
+The pelvis's ring shape and the support of the pelvic ligaments and pelvic floor muscles make it strong and stable.
+Two joints at the back, called sacroiliac joints, connect the pelvis to the sacrum (the base of the spine).

 At the front of the pelvis, the left and right pubic bones are joined with cartilage to form the pubic symphysis, where only the slightest degree of movement can occur.